orkes-io/docs/docs/introduction.md

 ---

 # Getting Started

-### What is Conductor?
+### What is the Conductor?

 Conductor is a microservice and workflow orchestration engine.
 Conductor allows developers to build stateful applications using simple, stateless code without having to manage the state and complexities of building a distributed application.
-Conductor is cloud native and scales seamlessly as your workload grows.
+Conductor is cloud-native and scales seamlessly as your workload grows.

 Read our [What is Conductor?](https://orkes.io/what-is-conductor/)npage for even more details on how Conductor works.

 ### How to run Conductor?

 [Short Tutorial on Running Conductor locally](getting-started/install/running-locally)

 ### What use cases can Conductor solve?